agusmakmun/python-wordlist-generator/README.md

 ~~
 </pre>

-Then with awesome this script, you can creating awesome wordlist with minimun or maximum output file.
+Then with awesome this script, you can creating awesome wordlist with minimun to maximum length output words.